sensu/sensu-docs/content/sensu-go/6.7/operations/control-access/rbac.md

 {{< /language-toggle >}}

-You can use [sensuctl][2] to create cluster role bindings that assign cluster roles to users and groups.

-For example, the following command assigns the `global-event-reader` cluster role to the user `angela` and the group `global-event-readers`:
+Next, run the following command to assign the `global-event-reader` cluster role to the user `angela` and the group `global-event-readers`:

 {{< code shell >}}
 sensuctl cluster-role-binding create global-event-reader-binding --cluster-role=global-event-reader --user=angela --group=global-event-readers